himanibohra/JKLU-Feedback-Complain-System/UI_UPDATE_DASHBOARD_HEADER.md

-# UI Update: Dashboard Header & Navbar
+# UI Update: Categories & Dashboard

 ## Dashboard Header (Department Head)
 Updated the header section of the Department Head Dashboard (`DepartmentDashboard.tsx`) to match the visual style of the Student Dashboard.